 The Company is a public limited company limited by shares, incorporated in England and Wales on 2 November 2005.
-It is domiciled in the UK and is a wholly owned subsidiary of Hellenic Petroleum Holdings S.A. (the "Parent Company"), a company incorporated in Greece.
+It is domiciled in the UK and is a wholly owned subsidiary of HELLENiQ ENERGY Holdings S.A., previously known as Hellenic Petroleum Holdings S.A. (the "Parent Company"), a company incorporated in Greece.
 The Company's secretary and registered office are shown on page 2.